1 / 10

 Lined up against the wall as rivals for the Lexus ES are the usual suspects.
 They are the Audi A6, BMW 5 Series and Mercedes E-Class from Germany, while the British connection is taken care of by the Jaguar XF.

-The BMW is the one keener drivers will gravitate towards, while the Mercedes appeals for its comfort and solid build.
-The Audi A6 has a more avant-garde appeal, while the Jaguar is the Union Jack in automotive form and with a supremely comfortable ride.
+The BMW is the one keener drivers will gravitate towards, while the Mercedes appeals for its comfort and elegant cabin.
+The Audi A6 has a more avant-garde appeal, while the Jaguar is the Union Jack in automotive form with supremely comfortable ride.

 Yet perhaps the closest rival in approach to the Lexus is the Volvo S90.
 The Swede is another that does things its own way and doesn’t give a damn what anybody else thinks.
 That’s rather attractive.